AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 ## Installation location

-All of the following tasks we discuss assume you have configured your system this way.
+The following tasks assume that you have configured your system according to the following diagram:

 ![Search Engine diagram](../../../assets/installation/search-engine-config.svg)